gbmhunter/hg-check/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v2.2.1.0 2014/03/31 PowerShell script now outputs warning messages at the end of program, closes #7.
+v2.3.0.0 2014/04/01 PowerShell script now reads repo-ignore.txt file (in the same directory as the script), and ignores any repos which are listed in the file, closes #14.
+Added info about this to README. v2.2.1.0 2014/03/31 PowerShell script now outputs warning messages at the end of program, closes #7.
 Warning messages are now red, closes #10.
 Added info to README about running `Set-ExecutionLevel Unrestricted` before PowerShell script can run, closes #9.
 PowerShell script now checks if merges are needed, and performs them, along with a commit, closes #13. v2.2.0.0 2014/03/25 PowerShell script now automatically pushes and pulls changes, closes #6.
 Also checks and runs hg update if needed. v2.1.1.0 2014/03/25 PowerShell script now checks sub-subfolders for repos if none found in subfolder, closes #5.